dskroskznik/dskroskznik/README.md

 ### Some Interests/Hobbies of mine include:
  - Developing Web Applications/Practicing Programming 💻
- - Analyizing and Maintaining Data 📊
+ - Analyzing and Maintaining Data 📊
  - Enjoying and Discovering Films🎞
  - Listening to Music/Playing Instruments, like Piano and Guitar 🎹
  - Learning to Cook More Meals and Dishes 🥘
- - Practicing a New Language on my freetime, like French 🥖
+ - Practicing a New Language on my free time, like French 🥖
 <!-- Business Card --->
 <!DOCTYPE html>
   <html xmlns="http://www.w3.org/1999/xhtml">